 In addition to the general interest clubs, many RVers join clubs based on the brand of RV they own to gain information specific to their needs.
 At the rallies, they receive technical advice as well as repairs from company technicians and experts.
 Vendors provide products specific to them.
 Newer models are often displayed so it is easy to trade up.
 Embroidered throughout is another opportunity for socializing, dining together, and sightseeing.
 Many have newsletters and local chapters to keep the information flowing all year long.
 Some sponsor caravans to travel together for extensive sightseeing.
 An excellent site for information on almost every manufacturer's club is RV Net Linx.

 Special interest clubs round out the list of clubs one can join: including motorcycle clubs, Canadian clubs, freight chassis owners' clubs, singles clubs, National African-American RV club, pop-up campers' club, etc. Links to more than 75 clubs can be found here.
 (Scroll down.)
 Most of the national travel clubs, AAA, Better World, etc. also provide special services to the RVer as part of the club membership.

 Most of the multipurpose clubs listed above have subgroups for special interests.
-In the Escapees RV Club they are called Birds-of-a-feather (BOF) groups.
+In the Escapees RV Club, for example, they are called Birds-of-a-feather (BOF) groups and Chapters (by geographic area).
 This allows members with common interests to get in touch.
 Many have newsletters or bulletin boards and get-togethers.

 Finally, some RVers keep their memberships in non-RV organizations to help maintain their interests as they travel: Audubon Society for the birder; American Volksport Association, for the walker, publishes a book of walks one can do all over the United States.